AdobeDocs/target.it-IT/help/c-target/creating-activity-only-audience.md

 topic: Advanced,Standard,Classic
 uuid: 3d0898d0-96e8-4bc9-86bd-3ae39db0e74d
 translation-type: tm+mt
-source-git-commit: c853ac9a9447a10b753e53fd707f6f72db2889b0
+source-git-commit: 8bd57fb3bb467d8dae50535b6c367995f2acabac

 ---

 # Creare un pubblico per sola attività{#create-an-activity-only-audience}

 Durante la creazione di un’attività puoi creare tipi di pubblico per sole attività dal flusso di lavoro guidato in tre passaggi.
-Questi tipi di pubblico ad hoc possono essere utilizzati in altri posti all&#39;interno della stessa attività, ma non sono memorizzati nella Libreria [!UICONTROL Audiences] da utilizzare in altre attività.
+These ad hoc audiences can be used in other places within the same activity, but are not stored in the [!UICONTROL Audiences Library] for use in other activities.

 I tipi di pubblico per sola attività forniscono i seguenti vantaggi:

-* Potete utilizzare audience solo attività per creare un&#39;audience che desiderate utilizzare solo una volta e che non desiderate archiviarla nella libreria [!UICONTROL Audience].
-In questo modo, la libreria [!UICONTROL Audiences (Libreria] pubblico) non sarà più confusa con le audience che non vorrai utilizzare di nuovo.
+* You can use activity-only audiences to create an audience that you want to use only once and you do not want to store it in the [!UICONTROL Audiences Library].
+This prevents the [!UICONTROL Audiences Library] from being cluttered with audiences that you never want to use again.
-* Le audience di solo attività non sono visibili nella libreria [!UICONTROL Audience].
+* Activity-only audiences are not visible in the [!UICONTROL Audiences Library].
 In tal modo si evita il rischio che possano essere modificate da parte di altri membri della tua organizzazione.

-1. Quando create un [&#39;attività](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), nella pagina **[!UICONTROL Target]** fate clic sulle tre ellissi verticali, quindi fate clic **[!UICONTROL su Sostituisci pubblico]**.
+1. While creating an [activity](../c-activities/activities.md#concept_D317A95A1AB54674BA7AB65C7985BA03), on the **[!UICONTROL Target]** page, click the three vertical ellipses, then click **[!UICONTROL Replace Audience]**.

    ![Risultato passaggio](assets/edit_audience.png)

-1. Nella pagina [!UICONTROL Choose Audience (Scegli audience)] fate clic su **[!UICONTROL Audience Only Audience]**(Audience solo attività).
+1. On the [!UICONTROL Choose Audience] page, click **[!UICONTROL Activity Only Audience]**.

    ![](assets/activity-only-aud.png)